HCL Notes: Design

-The client supports a formula language as well as JavaScript.
-Software developers can build applications to run either within the Notes application runtime environment or through a web server for use in a web browser, although the interface would need to be developed separately unless XPages is used.
+The client supports a formula language and JavaScript.
+Applications can be built to run either in the Notes application runtime environment or via web server for use in a web browser, although the interface must be developed separately unless XPages is used.

 Use

 Notes can be used for email, as a calendar, PIM, instant messaging, Web browsing, and other applications.
 Notes can access both local- and server-based applications and data.

 Notes can function as an IMAP and POP email client with non-Domino mail servers.
 The system can retrieve recipient addresses from any LDAP server, including Active Directory, and includes a web browser, although it can be configured by a Domino Developer to launch a different web browser instead.

 Features include group calendars and schedules, SMTP/MIME-based email, NNTP-based news support, and automatic HTML conversion of all documents by the Domino HTTP task.

 Notes can be used with Sametime instant-messaging to allow to see other users online and chat with one or more of them at the same time.
 Beginning with Release 6.5, this function has been freely available.
 Presence awareness is available in email and other HCL Domino applications for users in organizations that use both Notes and Sametime.

 Since version 7, Notes has provided a Web services interface.
 Domino can be a Web server for HTML files; authentication of access to Domino databases or HTML files uses the Domino user directory and external systems such as Microsoft Active Directory.

 A design client, Domino Designer, can allow the development of database applications consisting of forms (which allow users to create documents) and views (which display selected document fields in columns).

 In addition to its role as a groupware system (email, calendaring, shared documents and discussions), HCL Notes and Domino can also construct "workflow"-type applications, particularly those which require approval processes and routing of data.

 Since Release 5, server clustering has had the ability to provide geographic redundancy for servers.

 Notes System Diagnostic (NSD) gathers information about the running of a Notes workstation or of a Domino server.

 On October 10, 2018, IBM released IBM Domino v10.0 and IBM Notes 10.0 as the latest release.
 In December, 2019, HCL released HCL Domino v11 and HCL Notes v11.